Samuel De Champlain Bridge - Frequently Asked Questions

 What will happen to the existing Champlain bridge?

-The demolition of the existing Champlain Bridge will proceed once the new Champlain Bridge has been built.
+The demolition of the existing Champlain Bridge will proceed once the Samuel De Champlain Bridge has been built.

 Did the Government of Canada expropriate homes to make way for this project?